9 tips for going digital in home decoration and home textiles

-For a monthly fee, MOM offers you a dedicated ‘mini site’ where you can use digital showrooms to showcase your products, upload a company video and highlight your collections, projects and news stories.
+For an annual fee, MOM offers you a dedicated ‘mini site’ where you can use digital showrooms to showcase your products, upload a company video and highlight your collections, projects and news stories.
 Interested buyers can contact you directly, so you can do business outside of the platform.
 You can expand your package to add products, showrooms and advertising options.

 Another option is Nextrade, a European HDHT marketplace that is now rolling out globally.
 This platform is linked to Messe Frankfurt, the organisation behind HDHT fairs such as Ambiente and Heimtextil.
 Unlike MOM, Nextrade allows buyers to order your products directly via your Nextrade shop.
 For this service, it charges a provision per realised order, in addition to its annual fee.
 The newly launched IHA Connect COMMERCE has a similar business model.
 It offers a marketplace for members of the International Housewares Association, which mainly focuses on North America.

-Marketplaces such as Orderchamp, Ankorstore, Mercavus and Creoate not only process orders via their platforms, but also handle the payments.
-They are currently only available to suppliers from Europe, but you should be aware of their existence.
+Marketplaces such as Orderchamp, Ankorstore and Creoate not only process orders via their platforms, but also handle the payments.
+They are currently only available to suppliers from Europe (and the USA for Creoate), but you should be aware of their existence.

 - Study your options at online marketplaces such as MOM and Nextrade.
 For example, you could opt for MOM’s cheapest ‘essential’ package to start with.